Explore Paris Small Group Tour

 In the following weeks, there are days dedicated to discovering the haunts of the great writers who've lived in Paris, or seeing the city's most wonderful galleries.
 While tours frequently pass quickly through cities, leaving only time for highlights, this extended tour is for travellers who wish to really get to know the city, spending time as a tourist and time as a local.

-Small groups Paris Itinerary: a collection of in-depth experiences
+Explore Paris Small Group Tour Itinerary: a collection of in-depth experiences

 This tour takes you to some 22 museums, galleries and key places of interest in Paris.
 This is a program designed to beyond traditional Paris sightseeing.
 Some of the museums and galleries we will visit from our centrally located Paris hotel will include: